BioBoost/object-oriented-programming-using-java/java_basics.md

 9: Hello
 ```

-Want to know the last value of i then use this code example:
+Important to note is that the variable `i` used here has local scope.
+This means that it only exists in the for-loop.
+If you wish to know the last value of `i` you can create a variable before the for-loop and skip the initialization step in the for-loop header.
+The code below shows an example of this.
+Do note that you still need to add a semicolon in the for-loop header to separate the initialization from the condition part.

 ```java
 int i = 0;
 System.out.println("i = " + i + " before for loop");